Hunts Point Cooperative Market

 The Hunts Point Cooperative Market is a 24/7 wholesale food market located on 60 acre in the Hunts Point neighborhood of the Bronx, New York City.
 The largest food distribution center of its kind in the world, it earns annual revenues of over $2 billion.

-Located at the Hunts Point Food Distribution Center, which houses the Fulton Fish Market and a produce market, the Hunts Point Cooperative Market is the source for approximately 50 percent of the New York region’s meat.
+Located at the Hunts Point Food Distribution Center, which houses the Fulton Fish Market and a produce market, the Hunts Point Cooperative Market is the source for approximately 50 percent of the New York region's meat.
 More than 50 independent wholesale food businesses located at the Market supply food to over 22 million people in the New York metropolitan area.

+Public Safety

+The Hunts Point Department of Public Safety is a privately owned and operated safety & security force that was formed in 1985, whose mission is to protect the employees, visitors and property of Hunts Point Market.
+Hunts Point Department of Public Safety currently employs about 45 NYC special patrolmen (peace officers).
+The exercise of this authority is limited to the employee's geographical area of employment and only while such employee is working as defined in Chapter 13 subsection (C).

+All Special patrolmen are required to comply with the New York City Police Department's rules and requirements to receive special patrolman status.
+Hunts Point special patrolmen are issued a pistol license by the New York City Police Department and carry a firearm while performing their special assignment only.

+The Hunts Point Market is patrolled by the 41st Precinct of the NYPD, which is located at 1035 Longwood Avenue.

+The New York City Police Department is the primary policing and investigation agency within New York City as per the NYC Charter, which includes Hunts Point Market.